How effective are smoke detectors?

 Should I replace my smoke detector?

 Smoke detectors that are 10 years old are near the end of their service life and should be replaced.
 A smoke detector constantly monitors the air 24 hours a day.
 At the end of 10 years, it has gone through more than 3.5 million monitoring cycles.
 After this much use, components may become less reliable.
 This means that as the detector gets older, the potential of failure increases.
 Replacing them after 10 years reduces this possibility.
+Starting January 1, 2015, all new smoke detectors will have a non-removable, non-replaceable battery that is capable of charging the smoke alarm for at least 10 years.
+They will also display the manufacture date on the device, and have a place on it where the installation date can be written in.
+This new design is to assist in replacing at the right time.

 My detectors are wired into my electrical system.
 Do I need to replace them as often as battery-operated detectors?